Corvynn/Oribital-Strike-Cannon-DP/README.md

 - 6.Enter the world in Minecraft, or if already in type "/reload" then you should be good to go!

--Feel free to modify this however you wish! (my code is so bad so gl with that)
+- Feel free to modify this however you wish! (my code is so bad so gl with that)

 - Through my testing it works with any version 1.21.4 and above (including 26.x)